m4k3r-org/wp-cluster/readme.md

 == Changelog ==
 = 0.1.1 =
+* Globally renamed all PHP references to "flawless_theme" to "Flawless".
+* Updated all JS libraries to utilize CDNs and removed from theme.
+* Migrated all template components into /templates directory.
 * Fixed WordPrss 3.6 compatibility bug with detection of current page on admin side.
-* Fixed broken CDN urls.
-* To Do: Fix settings page disabled feature toggle bug.
-* To Do: Refractor Navbar handling by converting Navbar to use AdminBar API.
-* To Do: Finish implementing WP 3.4 customizable thing.

 = 0.1.0 =
 * Changed wp-login.php access prevention override to ?override_wp_login_access=true
-* Migrated get_template_part() into flawless_theme class.
+* Migrated get_template_part() into Flawless class.
 * Implemented UD API Distributable version 1.0.0.
 * Flawless functionality relocated from functions.php into /core/flawless-loader.php to avoid fatal crash on older versions of PHP.
 * Console Log no longer shows regular log entries unless specifically enabled.
 Info and Errors are always shown (when in debug mode).